sans-ui-org/sans-ui/src/routes/(section)/components/link/+page.md

 ## Variant

-Link has `variant` prop to decide the color theme of it.
+You can control the color theme of the Link component using the `variant` prop:

 <div class="inline-flex flex-col gap-2">
 	<Link variant="primary" href="https://github.com/s-ui-org/s-ui" target="_blank">This is link to the our Github page</Link>